30 Days In Search: SEO & SEM News-Recap of September 2019

 To optimize your Google Ads campaigns, you can use the ‘Recommendations’ section on Google Ads.
 Recently, Google improved its existing features and added new recommendations to help you improve your account performances.
 Improved and newly added are the keyword recommendations, the recommendations table view, and bulk apply and dismiss for manager accounts.

-September’s SEO and SEM events were great.
-Our very favorites of the month: BrightonSEO, the Search Advertising Show, and SEOktoberfest.
+All of September’s SEO and SEM events were great.
+If we had to pick three, our very favorites would be: BrightonSEO, the Search Advertising Show, and SEOktoberfest.

 BrightonSEO is world’s largest search marketing conference, taking place twice a year - the September edition was on Friday the 13th (yikes).
 With tons of speaker sessions and training held, it was a huge honor for us to have our very own Pinar on stage.
 With her speech on “growing revenues with Google Ads, in a declining economy”, her 300+ headed audience left with lots of actionable tips and tricks to implement right away.